Supervised injection site: Evaluations

+Globally there have been no recorded deaths at any legal supervised injection site.
+Supervised injection sites generally appear to be associated with reduction in morbidity, improvement in access to addiction treatment, and no increase in crime.

 In the late 1990s a number of studies on consumption rooms in Germany, Switzerland and the Netherlands "concluded that the rooms contributed to improved public and client health and reductions in public nuisance but stressed the limitations of the evidence and called for further and more comprehensive evaluation studies into the impact of such services".
 To that end, the two non-European injecting facilities, Australia's Sydney Medically Supervised Injecting Centre (MSIC) and Canada's Vancouver Insite Supervised Injection Site have had more rigorous research designs as a part of their mandate to operate.

-The NSW state government has provided extensive funding for ongoing evaluations of the Sydney MSIC, with a formal comprehensive evaluation produced in 2003, 18 months after the centre was opened.
-Other later evaluations studied various aspects of the operation – service provision (2005), community attitudes (2006), referral and client health (2007) and a fourth (2007) service operation and overdose related events.
-Other evaluations of drug-related crime in the area were completed in 2006, 2008 and 2010, the SAHA International cost-effectiveness evaluation in 2008 and a final independent KPMG evaluation in 2010.

-The Vancouver Insite facility was evaluated during the first three years of its operation by researchers from the BC Center for Excellence in HIV/AIDS with published and some unpublished reports available.
-In March 2008 a final report was released that evaluated the performance of the Vancouver Insite against its stated objectives.

 Safe injection sites help improve public safety by reducing the number of improperly discarded needles in public.
 This was found to be the case in a report by the Canadian Mental Health Association in 2018.
 Prior to the establishment of a supervised injection site in Vesterbro, Copenhagen in Denmark in 2012, up to 10,000 syringes were found on its streets each week.
 Within a year of the supervised injection site opening this number fell to below 1,000.

-There has been some attempt to standardise evaluation reporting across supervised injection sites in a type of core outcome set with researchers from the United States funded by Drug Policy Alliance available; however, the intermediary process of how this consensus set was generated is unpublished.

-The Expert Advisory Committee found that Insite had referred clients such that it had contributed to an increased use of detoxification services and increased engagement in treatment.
-Insite had encouraged users to seek counseling.
-Funding has been supplied by the Canadian government for detoxification rooms above Insite.

-Globally there have been no recorded deaths at any legal supervised injection site.